sumbono/stockprice-predictor-10207/README.md

-# StockPricesPredictor App
+# StockPricesPredictor App 🚀
-A demonstration of deploying and hosting a Machine Learning Model with FastAPI and Heroku.
+A demonstration of serving machine learning models with FastAPI.

 ## Pre-trained Stock Models
 This is a stock's prices prediction app. input a stock name, then you will get forecast of the stock price for the next 7 days.